mstockwell/Check-VPC-IP-Address-Space/README.md

 There are two options for running this utility: single VPC and All Regions All VPCs.
 If the environment variable VPC_ID is populated, the utility will only check for subnets within the VPC idenfified by VPC_ID.
 If VPC_ID is left blank or missing, the utility will check all subnets in all VPCs in all Regions.
 Selecting this option will require the Lambda function to run for 2-3 minutes, or more
-(based on intial tests).
+(based on initial tests).

 # Two Options for Deployment: Copy & Paste Lambda or SAM
 Download the files to your local machine using git.
 For example: git clone https://github.com/mstockwell/Check-VPC-IP-Address-Space.git

 ## Copy & Paste Deployement
 Author a new Python 3.6 lambda function from Scratch.
-Copy the code from LambdaCheckIPAvailableSpace\lambda_function.py into you new lambda and save.
+Copy the code from `LambdaCheckIPAvailableSpace\lambda_function.py` into you new lambda and save.
 Set the timeout to 180 seconds.
 Add the following Environment Variables:

 VPC_ID (The VPC_ID of the VPC you wanted monitored.
 If no VPC_ID is provided, the utility scans all subnets in all vpcs in all regions)